Pho86/mountain-madness-2025/README.md

 ## Knot Measurement System

-The application includes an advanced knot measurement system that:
+The application includes an advanced knot by how much it has shrunk when stretched out
-- Analyzes the complexity of knots tied in the rope
-- Provides a rating from "Not knotted" to "Extreme knot"
 - Applies difficulty multipliers to scores
 - Visualizes the measurement process with interactive indicators